 Each disc has art by The Wyvern that progressively changes along with the pieces.

 Seven Storey Mountain hits the road in 2017, doing a newly updated version of the opening brass chorale making it, in essence, SSMV.1.
-On May 20th the original group will convene in Victoriaville for the FIMAV festival, SSM's international premiere.
-It will be followed on August 3rd by a special performance in Berlin at the A'larme Festival, using a group of core SSM members from New York along with musicians from Germany and Switzerland.
+Come hear the group on August 3rd at a special performance in Berlin at the A'larme Festival, using a group of core SSM members from New York along with musicians from Germany and Switzerland.